Step 1: Meet the QUALIFICATIONS.

 2. Intern returns to school or enters full-time ministry having completed the internship.

-3. Mentor complete final evaluations.
+3. Mentor completes final evaluations.

 4. Intern completes final reflection essay.

-6. Intern debriefs with the faculty supervisor.
+5. Intern debriefs with the supervising professor.

-7. All assignments are completed by the intern as outlined in the course syllabus and final grades are given.
+6. All assignments are completed by the intern as outlined in the course syllabus and final grades are given.